jonasthewolf/gsn2x/README.md

     gsn2x <yourgsnfile.yaml>

 The output is an argument view in SVG format and automatically written to `<yourgsnfile.svg>`.
+If more than one input files are provided, they are treated as [modules](#modular-extension).

 **You can find pre-built binaries for Windows, Linux and MacOS on the [releases page](https://github.com/jonasthewolf/gsn2x/releases).**